vuolter/hono-compress/README.md

 Options passed to the node compression engine to compress content.

-Refer to the node Zlib [documentation](https://nodejs.org/api/zlib.html) for more details.
+Refer to the node zlib [documentation](https://nodejs.org/api/zlib.html) for more details.

 #### threshold